tildeio/canal.js/README.md

-In the same way that [RSVP.js](https://github.com/tildeio/rsvp.js) is a compact implementation of Promises/A+ that other library authors can use to in their promise-based APIs, we intend library authors to use Canal.js for the building blocks of their channel-based APIs.
+In the same way that [RSVP.js](https://github.com/tildeio/rsvp.js) is a compact implementation of Promises/A+ that other library authors can use in their promise-based APIs, we intend library authors to use Canal.js for the building blocks of their channel-based APIs.
 Hopefully, this will allow for easy composition between channels created by different libraries.